CPF2002/Knowledge-Assembly-RNN/README.md

     pip3 --version
     ```

     If Python or pip are not installed, follow the instructions for your operating system to install them.
-Developed on Python v3.12.8.
+The repository is developed on Python v3.12.8.
+Using a different version of Python may result in some issues.

 2. Create a virtual environment: